 First Steps of the Procedure

 The Council can only exercise its powers where every attempt has been made by you and your neighbour to resolve the matter first.
-This will depend on how well you get on with your neighbours.
 Before you contact the Council, you should have tried the following:

 - Have a quiet word with your neighbour about your concerns.

 - Follow this up by sitting down with them so that you can get a better understanding of each other's concerns and try to figure out the answer.

 - If this doesn't work, invite them to talk to independent mediators who can help you find a way forward.